chuk944/tip_calculator/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This is always helpfull to me.Both for learning new consepts or jogging my memory when I forget details about code.
+- (https://www.w3schools.com) - This is always helpfull to me.Both for learning new consepts or jogging my memory when I forget details about code.
-- [Example resource 2](https://stackoverflow.com) - Always Usefull for troubleshooting code, and learning a few new coding tricks.
+- (https://stackoverflow.com) - Always Usefull for troubleshooting code, and learning a few new coding tricks.